Just see how fast our site MaherHackers is loading.

 Instead of installing different plugins for different functionalities, find plugins that provide functions of multiple plugins into one.

-For example, We use Jetpack plugin for WordPress, which provides functions of many different plugins into one.
+For example, We use the Jetpack plugin for WordPress, which provides functions of many different plugins into one.
 Jetpack provides Lazy load, custom content types, social sharing buttons, related posts, site stats, and many security and other options.

-So instead of using different plugins, look for same functions in any plugins you already have installed.
+So instead of using different plugins, look for the same functions in any plugins you already have installed.

 And never use plugins and add-ons that come with too much clutter.
 Like some shortcode plugins, which provide hundreds of different shortcodes.
 Because they might make your site look good, but it’ll reduce your site’s load time, greatly.

 This is very important.
 Using cache plugins correctly and effectively can make a huge difference to your site’s loading time.